Police Advisory Board

 - Muslim Cultural Students Association

 - Graduate Student Association

-The Associate Vice President for Public Safety and Chief of Police serves in an ex-officio, non-voting capacity.
+The Associate Vice President for Safety & Security and Chief of Police serves in an ex-officio, non-voting capacity.
 A member of the Office of General Counsel serves in an advisory capacity.